jneidel/jneidel.com/content/guide/transcoding/index.md

 ---
-title: Audio and Video Transcoding
+title: How to make use of Audio and Video Transcoding
+summary: "An overview of everything I know about audio and video transcoding."
 date: 2024-03-06
 ---